2. Summarising Biological Data

 sd(normal_data)

-Manually calculate the variance and SD for the normal_data.
-Make sure your answer is the same as those reported above.
+Manually calculate the variance and SD for the normal_data we generated in the lecture.
+Make sure your answer is the same as those reported there. (/5)

 Figure 3: The idealised Normal distribution showing the proportion of data within 1, 2, and 3SD from the mean.